 In 2012, a total of 26,263 tU was produced by ISL, most of this in Kazakhstan, but with 2400 tU in Uzbekistan, and lesser amounts in USA, Australia, China and Russia.
 This was 45% of world total production, a share which has risen steadily from 16% in 2000.
 In the next few years ISL operations are likely in Mongolia and Tanzania.

-The Australian government has published a best practice guide for in situ leach mining of uranium, which is being revised to take account of international differences.
+The Australian government has published a best practice guide for in situ recovery (ISR) mining of uranium, which takes account of international differences.

 Figure 1 shows a pictorial representation of the ISL process.